Zahedan: Climate

-Zahedan has a hot desert climate (Köppen: BWh, Trewartha: BW).
+Zahedan has a hot arid climate (Köppen: BWh, Trewartha: BWhk).
 Precipitation is very low, and mostly falls in winter.

-Zahedan experiences very hot summers, there are 84.7 days per year with maximum temperature above 35 C, of which 7 days have a daily maximum above 40 C. Winters are quite cold with minimum temperatures below 0 C for 43.7 days annually.
+Zahedan experiences very hot summers: there are 84.7 afternoons per year with maximum temperature above 35 C, of which 7 have a daily maximum above 40 C. Winters feature pleasant afternoons but chilly mornings, with minimum temperatures below 0 C for 43.7 days annually.
 Zahedan also experiences 81.3 days a year with haze.